WestDRI/rcmodules22/content/julia/julia-12-nbody.md

 end
 ```

-Tring running this code with `julia nbodySerial.jl`; the main loop takes ~6m on Uu.
-Obvisoulty, the most
+Tring running this code with `julia nbodySerial.jl`; the main loop takes ~6m on the training
-CPU-intensive part is force evaluation -- this is what you want to accelerate.
+cluster.
+Obviously, the most CPU-intensive part is force evaluation -- this is what you want to accelerate.

 There are many small arrays in the code -- let's use SharedArrays and fill them in parallel, e.g. you would replace